 Deborah Moore (July 2009 – May 2010)

 Deborah is a PhD student in the Anthropology Department at the University of Texas, San Antonio, who conducted her PhD dissertation field season in Ugalla from 2009-2010, under the advisement of Carolyn Ehardt.
-She has studied free-ranging capuchins at La Suerte Biological Field Station in Costa Rica, and worked with chimpanzees at Yerkes National Primate Research Center in Atlanta, Georgia, under the direction of Frans de Waal.
+She studied free-ranging capuchins at La Suerte Biological Field Station in Costa Rica, and worked with chimpanzees at Yerkes National Primate Research Center in Atlanta, Georgia, under the direction of Frans de Waal.

 Her research applied current methods in genetics to the investigation of an unhabituated chimpanzee population occupying a little-understood niche of their ecological range.
 The goal of this project was to determine population size and density, community size and structure, home range area, and dispersal and ranging data for this little understood chimpanzee population, through the collection and analysis of genetic material from a large portion of the Ugalla region in western Tanzania.